raspy135/Qun-mk2/README.md

 # Parameter Mode (Param)

 ## Adjust synthesis parameters
-To operate, press B[1-8] to choose a parameter and rotate dial to change its value.
+To operate, press B[1-8] to choose a parameter and turn dial to change its value.
 The parameter display area will temporarily invert.
 A parameter's position in the display corresponds to the visual button assignment:

 ```
  1  3  5  7